 Choose a textured upholstery fabric, like tweed.
 The variations of color and light give the illusion of many different shades of color, making a slight mismatch unnoticeable.
-If you're not ready for a new sofa, charcoal accent chairs can easily refresh your living room style.

 Once you've picked a couple of accent colors, contrast the gray sofa with throw pillows and a blanket in those colors.
 A fun contrasting color scheme is yellow throw pillows with a white blanket.
-Colorful throw pillows bring life to a room but are inexpensive enough that you can change them when you tire of the current color scheme.Continue to 3 of 6 below.
+Colorful throw pillows bring life to a room but are inexpensive enough that you can change them when you tire of the current color scheme.

-Dramatic Charcoal Wallpaper
+Incorporate Dramatic Wallpaper

 Wallpaper has fallen in and out of favor as trends have changed, but one thing remains the same: It works only when used correctly.
 Rather than papering all your walls in charcoal gray, use it thoughtfully.
-Choose a charcoal gray wallpaper that has an interesting texture, such as a woven pattern, or a fun design, like a geometric print.
-Use it sparingly, such as on just one dramatic accent wall or below chair rail.
+Choose a charcoal gray wallpaper with an interesting texture, such as a woven pattern, or a fun design, like a geometric print.
+Use it sparingly, such as on just one dramatic accent wall or below a chair rail.

-If you're unsure about the somewhat-permanent investment that charcoal wallpaper requires or if you're in a rental property, use peel-and-stick wallpaper that comes off easily.Continue to 4 of 6 below.
+If you're unsure about the somewhat-permanent investment that charcoal wallpaper requires or if you're in a rental property, use peel-and-stick wallpaper that comes off easily.

 04 of 24

-Sleek Charcoal Curtains
+Add Sleek Curtains

 Blinds and shutters serve their purposes, but a room does not look complete without window dressings.
 Skip padded valances and ruffled swags in favor of flowing draperies in a sumptuous charcoal gray color with an interesting texture.

 05 of 24

-Bold Charcoal Paint
+Opt for Bold Paint

 Using charcoal gray paint can be a bold choice with a big payoff.
 Like charcoal gray wallpaper, this dark-hued paint should be used sparingly.
 Try it as an accent wall, use it on a bookcase or cabinet, or paint a dramatic powder room.

-Dark colors like charcoal gray can be surprisingly versatile if you manage your lighting in the room effectively.
-Other than a small powder room, charcoal gray paint should only be used in a large room with a lot of windows.
-Small or dark rooms will only look smaller and darker if coated entirely with charcoal gray paint.Continue to 6 of 6 below.
+Dark colors like charcoal gray can be surprisingly versatile if you effectively manage your lighting in the room.
+Other than a small powder room, charcoal gray paint should only be used in a large room with many windows.
+Small or dark rooms will only look smaller and darker if coated entirely with charcoal gray paint.

 06 of 24

-Elegant Charcoal Bedding
+Use For Elegant Bedding